Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 multi-vendors integration drivers, integration various different data models and management protocols and allowing quickly adapt to different device are still big challenges.
 The same challenge is applied to multi-domain heterogeneous environment.

-## Static Data format or Data model for management interface, unable to adapt to the speed of service roll out
+## Static Data Format or Data Model for Management Interface, Unable to Adapt to the Speed of Service Roll Out

 The IETF is currently working on and also publishing a set of YANG models for network service configuration.
 Network Service configurations are built from a combination of network element and protocol configuration, but are specified to service users in more abstract terms, which enables service agility to speed service creation and delivery and allows the deployment of innovative new services across networks.
 However Network service model provide static interface